argshook/argshook.github.io/Posts/ng-directive-compiler-helper-for-angular-15-unit-testing-to-the-rescue.md

 ## why all this?

-yeah it may look like boilerplate to solve boilerplate. however, this helps tremendously when testing many components under many different scenarios.
+yeah it may look like boilerplate to solve boilerplate. however, this helps tremendously when testing many components under many different scenarios. it also DRYs up code quite a bit since you don't need to write custom compile functions anymore (i know i did that a lot)

 by compiling components this way you're free to supply all parameters to `compile` function programatically. just one way to do this: